Turbo Golf Racing: Development

 After releasing their first game When Ski Lifts Go Wrong in 2019, European indie video game development studio, Hugecalf Studios, announced Turbo Golf Racing at the Future Games Show on March 24, 2022.
-Producer Jonny Hughes, is quoted during this saying, “Turbo Golf Racing is the game we’ve always dreamed of making.”
+Producer Jonny Hughes, is quoted during this saying, "Turbo Golf Racing is the game we've always dreamed of making."
 The game was available for open-beta testing on April 28 until May 2.
 On June 11, 2022, the early-access release date was also announced along with announcing an additional open-beta period that would run until June 20.

 On August 4, 2022, Turbo Golf Racing released into early-access, initially releasing with 30 levels.
-It received its first update on August 12, adding 6 courses along with various cosmetic items and bug fixes.
+It received its first update on August 12, adding six courses along with various cosmetic items and bug fixes.

+On April 4, 2024, Turbo Golf Racing released out of early-access into their 1.0 full release consisting of 85 levels and four tutorial Stages.